 Length approximately 47 inches (120cm) x 19 inches ( 48 cm) wide x 32 " (82cm) high

-Due to the condition of the timber and the fact that Ian was determined to carve as much of the ship as possible from solid pieces of this centuries old oak, it would often mean he would have to carve a lot of the detail, often against the grain, trying to avoid were possible traces of long departed woodworm, rotten timber, old nails and bolts and other assorted pieces of metal which were often found embedded deep within the these centuries old oak timbers.
-However trying to carve a large ship model in such a unique way from such material as he was attempting to do was always going to be problematic, but he thought well worth the attempt this particular HMS Victory model was going to be a one off and a chip off the old block in every sense.
+Due to the condition of the timber and the fact that Ian was determined to carve as much of the ship as possible from solid pieces of this century’s old oak, it would often mean he would have to carve a lot of the detail, often against the grain, trying to avoid were possible traces of long departed woodworm, rotten timber, old nails and bolts and other assorted pieces of metal which were often found embedded deep within these centuries old oak timbers.
+Although trying to carve a large ship model in such a unique way from such material as he was attempting to do was always going to be problematic, but he thought well worth the attempt this particular HMS Victory model was going to be a one off a ‘chip off the old block’ in every sense.

 The top and base of the Victory oak beam used for the Victory Sculpture -the hook used to support the mess table on the lower gun deck still embedded in the beam